-On July 31, 2007 the Governor announced that the annual administrative limit on the amount of bond-funded capital expenditures, known as the "bond cap," will be \$1.5 billion for fiscal year 2008 and is expected to increase by \$125 million for each subsequent fiscal year through fiscal year 2012.
+On July 31, 2007 the Governor announced that the annual administrative limit on the amount of bondfunded capital expenditures, known as the "bond cap," will be \$1.5 billion for fiscal year 2008 and is expected to increase by \$125 million for each subsequent fiscal year through fiscal year 2012.
 See the May Information Statement under the heading "COMMONWEALTH CAPITAL ASSET INVESTMENT PLAN - Capital Spending Plan."
 The bond cap determination is based on a new debt management policy described in a debt affordability analysis released by the Executive Office for Administration and Finance on July 31, 2007.

 Under this new policy, the Commonwealth will set the annual borrowing limit at a level designed to keep debt service within 8% of budgeted revenues.
 For this purpose, debt service includes principal and interest payments on all general obligation debt, special obligation gas tax debt, interest on federal grant anticipation notes, general obligation contract assistance payment obligations and budgetary contract assistance payment obligations on certain capital lease financings.
-Budgeted revenue projections are based on the consensus revenue estimate upon which the fiscal year 2008 budget was based for fiscal year 2008 and, for future fiscal years, 3% annual growth is assumed, which is the 10-year historic annual average growth in budgeted revenues.
+The budgeted revenue projection for fiscal 2008 is the budgeted revenue amount used in the Governor's fiscal year 2008 budget proposal (net of revenues to be transferred to fund the fiscal 2008 scheduled pension payment), which was based on the fiscal 2008 consensus tax revenue estimate.
+For future fiscal years, 3% annual growth is assumed, which is the 10-year historic annual average growth in budgeted revenues.
 Debt of the Massachusetts School Building Authority and of the Massachusetts Bay Transportation Authority that is supported by the portion of the sales tax legally dedicated to such entities is not included for purposes of this analysis, as the Commonwealth is not liable for such debt; similarly, the sales tax revenues legally dedicated to such entities are not included in the budgeted revenue projections.